govau/content-guide/_punctuation-grammar/capitalisation.md

 {% include guide_example.liquid
   title = "capitalising department titles" content= "
-Department of Communications and Arts, but then the Department.
+Department of Communications and Arts, but then the Department "
-"
 %}